WaterKnight1998/WebAppForTrainedModelWithFastAI/README.md

 This WebApp is based on the guide for production deployment at Render, can be found at next link https://course.fast.ai/deployment_render.html.

 I've changed htmls, the model and make it a PWA (Progressive Web App).
-It can be installed if you open it in Chrome and press "Add to home screen".
+It can be installed in Android.
+If you open the website in Chrome and press "Add to home screen", it'will get installed.

 It has been made for the deliverable 3 of Artificial Intelligence of the University of La Rioja (https://github.com/IA1819)